ICIQ/iciq.github.io/README.md

 [MixItUp](https://mixitup.kunkalabs.com/) for filtering and searching.
 Here, I am using the [Jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) with some customizations.

-Please report any errors or other feedback in the [Issue Tracker](https://github.com/i2000s/i2000s.github.io/issues).
+Please report any errors or other feedback to the [Issue Tracker](https://github.com/i2000s/i2000s.github.io/issues) for this site, or in general for the Labnotebook on [Carl's repo](http://github.com/cboettig/labnotebook).

 Additional Site Features & Credits
 ==================================